simonmichael/hledger/site/faq.md

 - hledger shows start and end dates of the intervals requested, not just the span containing data

-- hledger always shows timeclock balances in hours
+- hledger always shows time balances (from the timeclock/timedot formats) in hours, with two decimal places

-- hledger splits multi-day timeclock sessions at midnight by default (Ledger does this with an option)
+- hledger splits multi-day time sessions at midnight by default (Ledger does this with an option)

 - hledger's output follows the decimal point character, digit grouping, and digit group separator character used in the journal.